Adepurnomo/Owncloud-auto-installer-docker/README.md

-# running owncloud on docker
+# running owncloud with only office document server on docker
-  save and share your file on owncloud
+# open, edit, save and share your document or file on owncloud
 # and monitor your instance with netdata
 # For Centos7
 # Enjoy !!